天津意大利中小企业产业园

 Tianjin Italian SME Industrial Park

-• Welcome to the Tianjin Italian SME Industrial Park website!
+• Welcome to the Tianjin Italian SME Industrial Park Website!

-Tianjin: A Strategic Location for Sino-Italian Cooperation
+Tianjin: A Strategic Hub for Sino-Italian Collaboration

-Tianjin and Italy: A Fruitful Partnership
+Tianjin and Italy: A Productive Partnership

-China and Italy: A Promising Partnership for the Future
+China and Italy: A Promising Path Forward

 Links